PacktPublishing/Asynchronous-Programming-in-Rust/ch8/corofy/RADME.md

 - Non-leaf corotines that return anything else than `Future<Output=()>`
 - Borrowing across wait points of any kind
 - any variable or function names containing the word "coro" will cause the program to fail, it must only be used in front of the specific functions that you want to re-write (however, writing the word `coro` in a comment should be fine :))
+- Oh, and all futures have an Output type of `String` even if they don't return anything.
+This simplifies the code a bit, and without access to type information outside of the file we're parsing, we can't really rely on getting the types correctly anyway.
 - and much, much more

 Using procedual macros would be a preferred way to solve this.
 You can take a look at [https://github.com/alexcrichton/futures-await](https://github.com/alexcrichton/futures-await) if you want to see an example of that for Rust async/await.